 Covent Garden also hosts many luxury shops under the nice arcades and this year’s new perfume bottle created by Chanel was made highly visible …

-Very close to Covent Garden, when you walk up north (Neal Street is my usual way to get there), you can reach Seven Dials, a famous intersection of 7 streets.
+Very close to Covent Garden, when you walk up north (Neal Street is my usual way to get there), you can easily reach Seven Dials, a famous intersection of 7 streets.

 At the centre of this circular space stands a column bearing six sundials, as a result of the column being commissioned before a late-stage alteration of the plans from an original six roads to seven.